oscarpedrero/BloodyMerchant/README.md

 [@Willis](https://github.com/emelonakos) for being an amazing community modder, providing the initial code that helped bring this idea to life.

-[@Backxtar](https://github.com/Backxtar), a talented modder who contributed to debugging and group efforts to make this mod work.
+[@Backxtar](https://github.com/Backxtar), a talented modder who contributed by writing certain functions, debugging, and group efforts to make this mod work.

 **Special thanks to the testers and supporters of the project:**